Gladiator vs. Tacoma: The Ultimate Comparison

 Off-Roading

-The Tacoma TRD Off-Road comes with specialized off-road equipment, including a lockable rear differential, Bilstein monotube shocks, and an off-road traction control system with multiple terrain settings and crawl control.
-There's no doubt that the Tacoma offers some great off-road features, but they're divided among several trims.
-For instance, Greer buyers will have to go with the top-of-the-range TRD Pro trim to get all-terrain tires and a raised ride height.
+The Tacoma TRD Off-Road has specialized off-road equipment, including a lockable rear differential, Bilstein monotube shocks, and an off-road traction control system with multiple terrain settings and crawl control.
+There's no doubt that the Tacoma offers some great off-road features, but they're divided into several trims.
+For instance, Greer buyers will have to go with the top-of-the-range Toyota Tacoma TRD Pro trim to get all-terrain tires and a raised ride height.
+There are other off-road models of the Toyota Tacoma that aren't quite as capable as well; the TRD Sport is also slightly better than its stock standard counterpart at handling terrain.